Preference-based Online Learning with Dueling Bandits: A Survey: The Basic Preference-based Multi-Armed Bandit Problem

+The regret defined in (\ref{eq:regret}) reflects the average quality of the decision made by the learner.
+Obviously, one can define a more strict resp.\ less strict regret by taking the maximum or minimum of the calibrated pairwise probabilities, respectively, instead of their average.
+Formally, the \emph{strong and weak regret} in time step $t$ are defined, respectively, as

+Obviously, it holds that $r_{t,\min} \leq r_{t,avg} \leq r_{t,\max},$ so that one has a hierarchy among these notions of regret.
+Furthermore, note that some works refer to the average regret $r_{t,avg}$ also as the strong regret, which is due to the (arti-)fact that the average regret is zero only if both $a_{i(t)}$ and $a_{j(t)}$ correspond to the target arm $a_{i^{*}}$.
+This peculiarity of the average regret is a motivation for allowing $a_{i(t)}=a_{j(t)}$, which can be interpreted as a \emph{full commitment} to a single arm usually adopted as a ``final'' action, once being sure enough that the target arm has been found.

+From a theoretical point of view, a distinction between these regret definitions is important, as shown by \citet{ChFr17} and further discussed in Section \ref{sec_winner_stays_algo}.
+In the rest of the paper, when speaking about the regret of a learner, we will refer to the regret in (\ref{eq:regret}) with respect to $r_{t,avg}$ unless otherwise stated.

+Another notion of regret per time is considered in the literature if the pairwise probabilities are modeled by utility functions, which will be discussed in Section \ref{subsec_utility_dueling_bandits}.
+However, this additional notion can be expressed as a linear transformation of the average regret $r_{t,avg}$, and consequently only scales the cumulative regret.

-In a theoretical analysis of a MAB algorithm, one is typically interested in providing a bound on the (cumulative) regret produced by that algorithm.
+In a theoretical analysis of an MAB algorithm, one is typically interested in providing a bound on the (cumulative) regret produced by that algorithm.
 We are going to distinguish two types of regret bound.
 The first one is the \emph{expected regret bound}, which is of the form

 where $\exptd \left[ \cdot \right]$ is the expected value operator, $R^{T}$ is the regret accumulated till time step $T$, and $B( \cdot )$ is a positive real-valued function with the following arguments: the pairwise probabilities $\bQ$, the number of arms $K$, and the iteration number $T$.
-This function may additionally depend on parameters of the learner, however, we neglect this dependence here.
+This function may additionally depend on parameters of the learner, for example a tuning- or hyper-parameter.
+However, we neglect this dependence here.
 The expectation is taken with respect to the stochastic nature of the data-generating process and the (possible) internal randomization of the online learner.
 The regret bound (\ref{eq:expreg}) is technically akin to the expected regret bound of value-based multi-armed bandit algorithms like the one that is calculated for UCB \citep{AuCeFi02}, although the parameters used for characterizing the complexity of the learning task are different.

 The bound in (\ref{eq:expreg}) does not inform about how the regret achieved by the learner is concentrated around its expectation.
-Therefore, we consider a second type of regret bound, namely one that holds with high probability.
+Therefore, one might prefer to consider a second type of a reasonable regret bound, namely one that holds with high probability.
 This bound can be written in the form

 For simplicity, we also say that the regret achieved by the online learner is $\bigO (B( \bQ, K, T, \delta ))$ with high probability.